-A lot of people use barrels and buckets to make DIY homemade feeders.
-This makes them easy to develop.
+A lot of people use barrels and plastic buckets with lids to make DIY homemade feeders.
+This makes them easy to build.

 However, that’s not all, though.
 They can hold way more food than most other feeders out there.
-You can use ten-gallon or five-gallon buckets, plastic barrels, trash cans, etc.
+You can use a 10-gallon or 5-gallon bucket feeder, plastic barrels, trash cans, etc.

 1. Five or Ten-Gallon Bucket Feeder